Perfect In Case of Slips or Falls!

 Maggie Valley, North Carolina

 Maggie Valley is a town in Haywood County, North Carolina, United States.
 The population was 1,150 at the 2010 census.[4]
-It is home to Cataloochee Ski Area and former Ghost Town in the Sky amusement park.
+A popular tourist destination, it is home to Cataloochee Ski Area and the former Ghost Town in the Sky amusement park.
 Maggie Valley is part of the Asheville Metropolitan Statistical Area.

 The community gets its name from Maggie Mae Setzer; her father John "Jack" Sidney Setzer founded the area's first post office and named it after one of his daughters.[5]